Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 We now head up Rue Blanche to its junction with Boulevard de Clichy to admire the view of the Moulin Rouge.

-The Moulin Rouge had opened in 1889.
-It was the fruit of the experienced impresario partners Zidler and Oller.
+The Moulin Rouge opened in 1889.
+The experienced impresario partners Zidler and Oller pitched it as an upmarket dancehall.

 On the Moulin Rouge page I look in some detail at two of his most important works which are set here, these are: the Moulin Rouge: La Goulue poster and his masterpiece At The Moulin Rouge.